 The First Line is made up of the business decision-takers who are responsible for ensuring that effective and appropriate processes, limits and controls are in place at all times to effectively identify, assess and manage risk in a manner consistent with the RMF.
-In particular, the amount of risk taken at each level of the organisation must be consistent with the risk appetite and in accordance with approved risk policies and procedures.
+In particular, the amount of risk taken at each level of the organisation must be consistent with the risk appetite and in accordance with approved risk policies, standards and procedures.

-The Second Line consists of the Enterprise Risk Management & Compliance function.
-This function is independent of the First Line and is responsible for overseeing First Line activities and ensuring that the Company adheres to its own high standards.
+The Second Line consists of the Enterprise Risk Management and Compliance functions.
+These functions are independent of the First Line and are responsible for overseeing First Line activities and ensuring that the Company adheres to its own high standards.
 The Second Line works consultatively with the First Line to support the business in achieving its objectives whilst operating within the risk appetite limits.